trustfractal/did_registry_demo/README.md

 ### Require KYC approval for buying tokens

-An example use case of `fractalId` presence in specific lists is, in order to buy some ERC20 token, check that a user has passed KYC and that they're of a particular residency or citizenship.
+An example use case of `fractalId` presence in specific lists is, in order to buy some ERC20 token, check that a user has passed KYC.

 Here's a simplified example: